ljosberinn/vdh-rolling-feedback/README.md

   - There's no non-pvp reason to ever pick `Meteoric Strikes` but its gating the entire right side despite there being no interaction to any connected ability.
 We'd suggest making it a PvP talent
   - `Retaliation` is undertuned. even a 300% buff would not make it interesting enough, as it counteracts design wise with `Demon Spikes` in general.
 I'd suggest tying it to the reverse scenario: parrying (possibly regardless of `Demon Spikes` being up? or both in `Demon Spikes` and `Metamorphosis` being up) cause the attacker to take physical damage. the threat modifier is irrelevant, both now and in the future, we don't have threat issues and you need to have threat for this talent to take effect anyways.
   - `Ruinous Bulwark` is counteracting `Demonic`.
 I understand it's probably also there because `Demonic` is not baseline and Bulwark is better without `Demonic`, but everybody plays `Demonic`.
-  - `Roaring Fire` is the same as `Ruinous Bulwark`. suggesting to either just remove `Roaring Fire` or to merge them. unless `Demonic` changes, these will never be picked.
+  - `Roaring Fire` is the same as `Ruinous Bulwark`. suggesting to either just remove `Roaring Fire` or to merge them. unless `Demonic` changes, these will never be picked outside of raid encounters where you don't need silence and rather have a talent with minimal impact than a talent with zero impact.
   - `Soulmonger` has and is counteracting all other sources of heal we have.
 It does nothing when you're struggling to survive and when you don't, you don't need 10% additional hp anyways.

-Heavily suggest reverting it to the azerite trait version (shielding per soul fragment consumed, removing the overheal requirement)
+    > Requested solution: revert to the azerite trait version, shielding per soul fragment consumed. remove the overheal requirement

 - A lot of talents from the class/spec tree in general feel like "filler talents".
 For example, we need to spend five points to get the entire value of `Frailty` while the "main frailty generator" (`Soul Cleave`) is target capped at 5.
 That feels extremely unsatisfying.
 - An 8 minutes cooldown on `Last Resort` with 0 cooldown reduction tied to it feels anachronistic.
   - `Battle-Scarred Veteran` is 3 minutes, no cdr, but not a full cheat